New Tourism Attractions In Kuala Lumpur

 ![]() |

-Prankster Lane or Kwai Chai Hong in KL |
+| Prankster Lane or Kwai Chai Hong in KL |

-Fortunately, they brought life into this alley for a local independent group by turning it into a beautiful tourist attraction that showcases street art mixed in with the local culture.
+This unique alley opened in early 2019 and is part of Petaling Street, which was once a dead end with little to offer.
+Fortunately, they brought life to this alley for a local independent group by transforming it into a beautiful tourist attraction that showcases street art alongside the local culture.

 ![]() |

-Kwai Chai Hong is one of the latest tourist attractions in KL. |
+| Kwai Chai Hong is one of the latest tourist attractions in KL. |

 Kwai Chai Hong Petaling Street